hngi/Team-International-Backend/README.md

 2--Clone the repository in your local environement

- 2.1--Run this command git : remote add uppstream https://github.com/bensoftware/Team-International-Backend/edit/master/README.md
+ 2.1--Run this command :git remote add uppstream https://github.com/bensoftware/Team-International-Backend/edit/master/README.md

 3--Notice  the JSON file in the project root,this is the structure(Same structure than the attributes in the model) :